Facts about Illinois Secure Choice

 Overview

 Illinois was the first state to pass legislation establishing an auto-IRA, in 2015, and the second to go “live,” in 2018.
-In 2022, Illinois’ program began expanding to require employers with 5 to 24 employees and no retirement plan to automatically enroll their workers, who are allowed to opt out.
-Previously, the requirement only applied to firms with 25 or more employees.
+In 2022, Illinois’ expanded its program to require employers with 5 to 24 employees and no retirement plan to automatically enroll their workers, who are allowed to opt out.
+Previously, the requirement only applied to firms with 25 or more workers.

 Employers

-As of July 2023, 3,771 employers in Illinois have payroll systems in place to process deductions to Illinois Secure Choice (see Table 2).
-As the program continues to roll out to smaller employers, the number of firms will continue to grow.
+As of September 2024, 7,573 employers in Illinois were submitting payroll deductions to Illinois Secure Choice in the last 90 days (see Table 2).
 Among firms that have registered, not all have completed setting up their payroll systems.

 Employers subject to the mandate that do not comply must pay an annual fine of $250 per eligible employee if noncompliance extends 90 days or more after the notice.
 If the period of noncompliance extends past one year, the annual fine rises to $500 per employee.
 The program is also open to employers who are not subject to the mandate and self-employed individuals who wish to participate.